 Complementing the many music performances, the Violins of Hope residency will include three fascinating and insightful public exhibitions.

 Central to the exhibitions will be A Journey of Heroism, Healing and Humanity presented at the San Francisco War Memorial Veterans Building in cooperation with the American Legion War Memorial Commission, with special assistance from San Francisco State University’s Global Museum and the Helen and Joe Farkas Center for the Study of the Holocaust in Catholic Schools.
-Plans call for a display of 26 violins from the collection, sharing stories of their difficult history and emotional journey toward their restoration in addition to relevant ephemera about the Holocaust.
+The exhibition features a display of 20+ violins from the collection, sharing stories of their difficult history and emotional journey toward their restoration in addition to relevant ephemera about the Holocaust.

 RR, a sculpture by Daniel Hawkins